pfwd/talk-static-analysis-phpstan/src/slides.md

 <!--
 - Be aware of known issues before deployment
-- Gain visual feedback on what code needs to be fixed
+- Gain visual feedback on what parts of code needs to be fixed
 - Spot potential gotchas in the new architecture
 - Create a CI that reports errors
 - Ensure the team follows the same rules
+- Move quickly whilst building stability
 -->
 ---